Gravitational Wave and CMB Probes of Axion Kination: Introduction

 It is natural to expect this kination era to occur early in the cosmic history, ending well before BBN.
 Remarkably, for low $f_a$ and large charge density, a late era of kination domination can occur {\it after} BBN, but before matter-radiation equality.
 This possibility arises because axion field rotations do not generate entropy.
 In such scenarios, the beginning of the matter-dominated era is constrained by BBN and the end of the kination-dominated era is constrained by the CMB.

 We also examine the implication of the NANOGrav signal~\cite{NANOGrav:2020bcs} to axion kination.
+Similar signals are also reported by PPTA~\cite{Goncharov:2021oub} and EPTA~\cite{Chen:2021rqp}.
 The signal may be explained by gravitational waves emitted from cosmic strings~\cite{Ellis:2020ena,Blasi:2020mfx}.
 We discuss how the gravitational wave spectrum from low to high frequency is modified by axion kination and the modification, including the peak, can be detected by future observations.

 In Sec.~\ref{sec:rotation_kination}, we discuss the above mechanism of axion kination cosmology, including two theories for the potential of the radial mode.
 We study the transition from the early matter-dominated era to the kination-dominated era, and also the thermalization of the radial mode, as this leads to important constraints on the signals.
 We derive the dependence of the matter and kination transition temperatures on the axion model parameters.
 In Sec.~\ref{sec:constraints}, we analyze the constraints on axion kination from both BBN and the CMB.
 In Sec.~\ref{sec:DM_baryogenesis}, we review the kinetic misalignment mechanism and axiogenesis and derive predictions for the parameters of axion kination.
 In Sec.~\ref{sec:GW}, we compute the spectrum of gravitational waves produced from inflation and cosmic strings in the axion kination cosmology.
 The spectra depend on and can be used to infer the kination and matter transition temperatures and hence axion parameters.
 We discuss whether future observations of gravitational waves can detect the imprints of axion kination.
 We pay particular attention to the parameter space where the axion rotation also lead to dark matter or to the baryon asymmetry and also to the case of the QCD axion.
 Sec.~\ref{sec:summary} is dedicated to summary and discussion.